Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Impact of population miscalibration on cosmological parameter estimation

-Fig.~\ref{fig:bias_PLG.pdf} shows the discrepancy in terms of number of $\sigma$ between the estimated and true values of the parameters.
-For low numbers of GW detections (low-sample regime) this figure of merit may not be very robust as posteriors may have tails.
-However, for large number of events the posteriors ``gaussianize'', we should find the true values in a reasonable confidence interval, say within $2.5 \sigma$.

-Using the correct PLG model to fit the population, we obtain that for any number of detected GW signals, the true population parameters are within the $2.5\sigma$ confidence levels.

-Instead, when using the PL model to fit the more complex PLG model, the estimations of $\mmin$ and $H_0$ depart from the true values by more than 6 and 3$\sigma$ respectively.

-The reason for failing to estimate $\mmin$ correctly is the lack of tapering at low masses for the PL model, while the issue with $H_0$ is the impossibility for the PL model to fit the events from the Gaussian peak of the PLG model.

-The determination of the Gaussian peak has a prevalent role in fitting the cosmological parameters.
-Fig.~\ref{fig:H0_mmax_mug} shows the marginal posterior distributions for $\mmax$, $\mu_g$ and $H_0$ for the PLG model.
-As explained above, since $\mu_g$ governs a sharp feature in the mass spectrum, it correlates with the determination of $H_0$ and $\mmax$.
+The test presented in Fig.~\ref{fig:ppc_64} is computed with 64 BBHs events.
+While the incomplete PL model is able to infer the maximum mass of the underlying distribution, it fails to accommodate the lower end of the tapered mass distribution of the PLG model and the excess of BBHs between 40 and 50 $M_\odot$.

-In conclusion, (over)simplified population models must be handled with care as that may lead to significant bias when the true mass spectrum has a complex shape.
-It is therefore essential to make a thorough goodness-of-fit evaluation of several models using Bayes factor.
+In conclusion, (over)simplified population models must be handled with care as this may lead to significant bias when the true mass spectrum has a complex shape.
+It is therefore essential to make a thorough goodness-of-fit evaluation of several models using Bayes factors.
 In the above example this would have shown that PLG was the preferred model.